Residential Rental Housing Licensing By-Law

 We want to hear from you!

-Send us your comments or input directly at firstname.lastname@example.org.
+Send us your comments or questions directly at firstname.lastname@example.org.

 Proposed Residential Rental Housing Licensing By-law

 The Town of Oakville is developing a new residential rental housing licensing by-law.
 Our goal is to ensure low-rise residential rental housing is safe, suitable and well maintained.
 We want to consider both the needs of property owners and residents looking for rental housing.
 Under this by-law, landlords will have to apply for a licence and renew it each year.

 Since 2006 “lodging houses” in the Town of Oakville have required a licence.
 At that time, the Municipal Act 2001 limited municipalities to licensing and regulating lodging houses only.
 A “lodging house” is usually a house or building in which individual rooms are rented to people who do not function as a single housekeeping unit.
 It is just one of several types of residential rental accommodation.

 A recent review indicates that residential rental housing is impacting some Oakville neighbourhoods.
 Existing lodging house regulations do not apply to all rental types resulting in inconsistencies in the enforcement of regulations.
 In response, Town Council asked staff to develop options that enhance tenant health and safety and protect and maintain stability of residential areas.

 On November 7, 2016, council directed staff to draft a residential rental housing licensing by-law.
 The proposed by-law would create categories of licenses for residential rental housing.
 These categories could include single housekeeping units as well as lodging houses.
 The expanded licensing program can improve the town’s ability to ensure residential rental housing is safe, suitable and well maintained.